GST (Goods and Services Tax) on purchases

 - Click Save.

-If you're an AdWords customer who is billed with monthly invoices, there is a form to submit your GSTIN.
+If you're a Google Ads customer who is billed with monthly invoices, there is a form to submit your GSTIN.

 If you have product-specific questions, visit the help center for the individual product.